rainerpm/CSAssignmentChecker/README.md

     * NOTE: The program uses *-parameters* compile option to ensure that JAVA reflection reflects parameter types instead of just using arg0
   * set the **textEditorLoc** variable to the location of a text editor (e.g. Notepad++) executable.
   * set the **diffLoc** variable to the location of the diff program (e.g. winMergeFFvboth) executable.
-* inside of demo/ you will also find the below (which do not need to be initialized or modified for the demo).
+* inside of demo/ you will also find
   * **ASSIGNMENT_GROUPS** folder
     * **first6weeksAssignments, pythonAssignments** (these folders contain a group of related assignments, each of which will have it's own scoreboard file)
       * **GCD, encryption** (these are the assignment folders  - the name of the assignment folder **is** the **assignment name**, assignment names must be unique, @ = **assignment name**)